 Plastic pollution in our world’s oceans threatens more than 600 marine species.
 Animals ingest and then accumulate plastics (especially microplastics) all with consequences for the human food chain.

 In 2012 18-year-old Boyan Slat presented a remarkable idea at TEDxDelft: what if we could rid the oceans of plastic by creating a process by which they essentially clean themselves?

 5 years later, the project has made an astonishing amount of progress.
 The Ocean Cleanup employs passive technology that is designed to work with existing ocean currents to collect plastic debris, starting next year with their first deployment to the North Pacific gyre off the coast of California.

 Pole Star Offers Assistance

-John Murray, Ambassador for Public Affairs at The Ocean Cleanup, was introduced to Pole Star's Managing Director - Julian Longson - through contacts at the International Chamber of Shipping.
+John Murray, Ambassador for Public Affairs at The Ocean Cleanup, was introduced to Pole Star's Managing Director - Julian Longson - through the International Chamber of Shipping.

-Pole Star have donated access to satellite AIS data - thanks to ORBCOMM's global satellite network - enabling The Ocean Cleanup to identify shipping volumes through the North Pacific, and prepare for their first deployment into the affected region.
-The data has confirmed that shipping volumes are low; and Joost Dubois, the Head of Communications at The Ocean Cleanup, confirms that their systems will be equipped with sufficient "visibility enhancers" to enable identification and avoid collisions.
+Pole Star contributed detailed ship traffic analytics - with raw satellite-AIS data courtesy of ORBCOMM - enabling The Ocean Cleanup to identify shipping volumes through the North Pacific, and prepare for their first deployment into the affected region.
+The data has confirmed that shipping volumes are relatively low; and Joost Dubois, the Head of Communications at The Ocean Cleanup, confirms that their systems will be equipped with sufficient "visibility enhancers" to enable identification and avoid collisions.